Estimote/Android-Fleet-Management-SDK/README.md

 ### Monitoring

 Apps can use the `startMonitoring` method of the `BeaconManager` class to start monitoring regions.
-Monitoring updates come to listeners registered with the `setMonitoringListener` method of the `BeaconsManager` class.
+Monitoring updates come to listeners registered with the `setMonitoringListener` method of the `BeaconManager` class.

 Monitoring is designed to perform periodic scans in the background.
 By default it scans for 5 seconds and sleeps for 25 seconds.
 This means that it can take by default up to 30 seconds to detect entering or exiting a region.
 Default behaviour can be changed via `BeaconManager#setBackgroundScanPeriod`.